openMF/mobile-wallet/README.md

 3. Click on 'Open an existing Android Studio project'

-4. Browse to the directory where you cloned the mobile-wallet repo and click OK.
+4. Browse to the directory where you have cloned the mobile-wallet repo and click OK.

 5. Let Android Studio import the project.